Arliss

 The Legacy: Obviously, the said school is Notre Dame University, the biggest hypocrite in the history of college sports by overlooking its high ideals in favor of talented but criminal athletes to make a lot of moolah!
 To learn all about it, I suggest reading Under the Tarnished Dome: How Notre Dame Betrayed Ideals for Football Glory by Don Yaeger.
 Barry Switzer...pathetic.
 Since the Cowboys won a Super Bowl under him, they haven't come close to the same level of success which makes it thirty years now.

 The Working Man's Friend: Two cheaters appear: Jerry Tarkanian and Iván Rodríguez.
 The former must have committed thousands of NCAA violations during his coaching career.
 And for the latter, anyone associated with the Rangers in the early 90's is an automatic steroid user.
 Jose Canseco, Rafael "I Have Never Used Steroids Period" Palmeiro, Juan González, Iván Rodríguez...the list goes on and on with all of them being having been singled out in Juiced: Wild Times, Rampant 'Roids, Smash Hits & How Baseball Got Big.
 Picabo Street was arrested in 2016 for domestic violence by pushing her daddy down the stairs and locking him in the basement.
-Of course, charges were dropped.
+Of course, the charges were dropped.

 Stanley Babson...
 Win, Place, or Show: Curt Shilling and investments don't belong in the same sentence.
 That's because he declared bankruptcy in 2012, losing $50 million of his own money on some stupid video game company along with a $75 million loan from Rhode Island that he was forced to pay back later.